Frequently Asked Questions

 A hiccup in your in your WiFi is the mostly likely reason your clock would stop unexpectedly.
 So, unless your WiFi Internet connection is extremely reliable, you will have to restart the clock every now and then.

-Restarting the clock is easy, of course.
-You simply have to say "Alexa, ask audible clock for a cat clock" (or whatever clock you want to start).
+To restart the clock, you simply have to say "Alexa, ask audible clock for a cat clock" (or whatever clock you want to start).

 How can I tell if the clock is running?